Xanderyeng/sturdy-docker/readme.md

 ## Requirements
 * [Docker Desktop for Windows](https://docs.docker.com/desktop/windows/install), [Docker Desktop for Mac](https://docs.docker.com/desktop/mac/install), or [Docker for Linux](https://docs.docker.com/engine/install)
-* [WSL2](https://docs.microsoft.com/en-us/windows/wsl/), if you are on Windows 10 Home ( Version: 2004 )
+* [WSL2](https://docs.microsoft.com/en-us/windows/wsl/), if you are on Windows 10 or Windows 11 (Ubuntu 20.04 LTS from Microsoft Store)
-* Ubuntu 18.04 or 20.04 from Microsoft Store within Windows 10 Home ( Version: 2004 )

 ## Getting Started
 Before you begin, I would like to point out one of the file that gets used often, and that file is <code>custom.yml</code> and when you docker up for the first time, it will then duplicate <code>default.yml</code> to <code>custom.yml</code> inside of the global folder and it will use that to generate any sites you want.
 By default, the only sites that gets create is the ClassicPress and WordPress.